Image

 Smilodon fatalis

 Notice the large forearms on the Smilodon skeleton.
-They are massively built and were used to subdue their prey.
-Their long canines, or “sabres”, helped to deliver a fatal blow to the neck of the animal.
+They are massively built and used to subdue their prey.
+Their long canines, or “sabers,” helped to deliver a fatal blow to the neck of the animal.

 Megalonyx jeffersonii

 Sloths in Illinois!
-This mammal stood as tall as 10 feet, had a large, blunt snout, long claws, and teeth with an outer layer of dentine rather than enamel.
+This mammal stood as tall as 10 feet and had a large, blunt snout, long claws, and teeth with an outer layer of dentine rather than enamel.
 In life, this sloth was likely covered in thick hair and lived in woodlands and forests.